runtimeverification/wasm-semantics/media/201912-dlab-reverse-bytes-blog.md

 But since Z3 does not understand our byte map functions, `#get` and `#set`, nor the bit shifts over integers, it doesn't stand a chance.

 So it's time for us to start doing axiom engineering.
-Our job is to ask ourselves: "What are some true things that the prover doesn't seem to get?" and the expand its knowledge base while sticking to the 3 principles we set out for ourselves.
+Our job is to ask ourselves: "What are some true things that the prover doesn't seem to get?" and expand its knowledge base while sticking to the 3 principles we set out for ourselves.

 One common type of sub-expression is of the form `(Y +Int X *Int M) modInt N`.
 That is, a modulus operation over an addition, but with a multiplication on the right.